joshuamabina/tasklist_riverpod/README.md

 A basic introduction to state management in flutter apps using BLoC (Business Logic Component) design pattern.

-## Features
+## All Features

+Completed:

-- Done: List all tasks
+- List all tasks
-- Done: Create a new tasks
+- Create a new tasks
-- Done: Mark task as complete
+- Mark task as complete
+- Add task description

+Pending:

 - List all completed tasks
 - Clear completed tasks
-- Done: Add task description
 - Create a separate stateful widget for task description
+- Capture `createdAt`, `updatedAt`, `completedAt`, `dueAt`
+- Capture subtasks
+- Material3 theming

 ## Getting Started with Flutter